Diagnostics waiting times and activity – February 2013

-- Tables 1 and 2 show latest figures on waiting times and activity by test.
+tables 1 and 2 show latest figures on waiting times and activity by test.
 Table 3 and Graph 1 show trends in waiting times for diagnostic tests.
+These tables and graphs can be found in the full statistical press notice published on the NHS England website

-- Detailed tables by provider and commissioner can be found on the DH website.**
+Detailed tables by provider and commissioner can be found via the following on the NHS England website

 Diagnostics data is collected from NHS providers (NHS Trusts and other providers) and signed off by commissioners (Primary Care Trusts).